AppThreat/atom/README.md

 .\atom.exe --help
 ```

-NOTE: cdxgen is not bundled into the native image so needs to be installed separately.
+NOTE: Commands such as cdxgen, astgen, and phpastgen are not bundled into this native image.
+Therefore, the binary is quite limited in functionality.

 ## CLI Usage